think-root/content-alchemist/README.md

 **Method:** `POST`

-**Description:** This endpoint retrieves a list of repositories based on the provided limit and posted status.
+**Description:** This endpoint retrieves a list of repositories based on the provided limit, posted status, and sorting preferences.
+Results can be sorted by different fields and directions, with special handling for null values in publication dates.

 **Curl Example:**